Principal Investigator

 Zhiyi Chen, M.S.

-“I’m a graduate student at Baylor University’s Sleep Neuroscience and Cognition Lab under Dr. Scullin.
-My research interests include exploring the neural mechanisms and functions of sleep and dreaming, particularly lucid dreaming.
+“I’m a second-year graduate student in the Sleep Neuroscience and Cognition Lab.
+My research focuses on sleep, memory consolidation, and (lucid) dreaming.
+I am also interested in combining BCI technique into sleep and dream research.
 In my spare time, I enjoy reading, watching movies and playing video games.”

 Post-Baccalaureate Researchers